If you want to use Blender with a Maya-like feel, you can install add-ons.

 Now that everything is ready, we will install the Maya Config Addon For Blender.

-Open the Blender folder you created in step (2) and the Open the unzipped Maya Config Addon folder.
+Open the Blender folder you created in step (2) and Open the unzipped Maya Config Addon folder.

 After opening the two folders, follow the steps below to copy the data from the Maya Config Addon folder to the Blender folder.